 With indices, you can invest in larger markets like DAX, FTSE, and S&P. By investing in indices, you can diversify the risk and make more profit.

-Why underlying assets matters?
+Why do underlying assets matter?

 In binary options trading, underlying assets can help traders to understand and hedge risk.